sv-cover/cover-php/README.md

 You can use Poedit to update the \*.po and \*.mo files with cover the English translation.
 To make Poedit scan the .twig-files as well, you'll have to add it to the list of scanners.
 The following settings will work (but will cause some non-fatal errors).

-1. Create a Poedit project for your theme if you havenâ€™t already, and make sure to add __ on the Sources keywords tab.
+1. Create a Poedit project for your theme if you haven’t already, and make sure to add __ on the Sources keywords tab.
 2. Go to Edit->Preferences.
 3. On the Parsers tab, add a new parser with these settings:
    Language: *Twig*